The Pros and Cons of Foot Stretchers

-If you are wanting to learn some safe ways to mobilise and strengthen the foot is a safe way, then our Advanced Foot Control for Dancer's program is perfect! it basically teaches you how to become your own foot physio, by going through;
+If you are wanting to learn some safe ways to mobilise and strengthen the foot is a safe way, then our How To Increase Your Pointe Range Safely Without A Foot Stretcher is perfect!
+It basically teaches you how to become your own foot physio, by going through;

 - The anatomy of all the important muscles in the feet and ankles